LilLexW/FlowPilot/README.md

 ### 3. Configure the API key

-Create a `.env` file in the project root.
+Create a `.env` file in the project root:

 OPENROUTER_API_KEY=your_api_key